DataDog/integrations-extras/causely/README.md

 ## Overview

-In the fast-paced world of cloud-native development, ensuring application health and performance is critical.
-The application of Causal AI, with its ability to understand cause and effect relationships in complex distributed systems, offers the potential to streamline this process.

-A key enabler for this is application instrumentation that facilitates an understanding of application services and how they interact with one another.
-Datadog Application Performance Monitoring (APM) provides deep visibility into applications, enabling the identification of performance bottlenecks, troubleshoot issues, and optimize services.

 The [Causal AI platform][1] automatically captures, represents and analyzes causality.
 It enables self-managed, resilient applications by bridging observability with automated orchestration.

 Instead of flood of alerts, Causely tells you exactly what you need to know about all active and emerging application failures.
 With Causely, understand why a failure happened, what the root cause was, and how to fix it.